olcf/olcf-user-docs/profiling/TAU.rst

 .. image:: /images/tau_mpi_loops2.png
    :align: center

-The loops with less than 1.5 IPC can be improved.
+The loops with less than 1.5 IPC have poor performance and probably they could be improved.

 MPI+OpenMP
 ==========

+- Execute the MPI+OpenMP version
 - Now you can see the duration of parallelfor loops and decide when they should be improved or even removed.

 .. image:: /images/tau_openmp.png